forrestjgq/lsp/thread/pwpt/pthread1.md

 ### 1.2.4 Parallelism

 *Parallelism* describes concurrent sequences that proceed simultaneously.
-In other words, software "parallelism" is the same as English "concurrency" and different from software "concurrency."
+In other words, software "parallelism" is the same as English "concurrency" and different from software "concurrency".
 Parallelism has a vaguely redeeming analogy to the English definition: It refers to things proceeding in the same direction independently (without intersection).

 True parallelism can occur only on a multiprocessor system, but concurrency can occur on both uniprocessor and multiprocessor systems.
 Concurrency can occur on a uniprocessor because concurrency is, essentially, the illusion of parallelism.
 While parallelism requires that a program be able to perform two computations at once, concurrency requires only that the programmer be able to pretend that two things can happen at once.